Take a close look at three possible paths and compare job tasks, employment outlook, and salaries to find the role that’s right for you.

 Herzing College Toronto Accounting and Payroll Administration Program

 Herzing College Toronto’s Accounting and Payroll Administration program is fast, practical, and based on the skills Toronto employers want.
-Get a head start on becoming a Payroll Compliance Practitioner.
-Graduate with real work experience and a competitive edge in the field of accounting.
+Our students graduate with real work experience and a competitive edge in the field of accounting.

 - 9-month Accounting and Payroll Administration diploma program